 Streaming version of the slice block supporting full flow control.
 Selects certain number of bits from a vector signal input.
+This block adds a minimum delay of 2 cycles.

 Din width: Sets the bus width of Din.
 Variable from 1 to 1024.
 Default is 16.